A1Liu/a1liu/install/README.md

 ## Available Scripts
 The following scripts are usable:

-- `shell.py` - Installs editor/shell configurations for a working shell.
+- `shell.py` - Installs shell configurations for a working shell.
+- `vim.py` - Installs Vim configurations.
 - `integrations.py` installs Git and Tmux configurations.
-- `elementaryos` - Installs useful programs for ElementaryOS.
-- `mac` - Installs useful programs for MacOS.
+- `setup/S` - Installs useful programs for an operating system called `S`
-- `windows.ps1` - Sets up programs like Vim and Windows Terminal to work properly.

 ## Installation Instructions
 The instructions below supplement the installation scripts in this directory, and